 Okin Note 7: This is the extension cable only that the #6212 hand control plugs into in the side pocket of the chair, and goes on down to plug into the short cord off the motor.
 Normally, the only reason to replace this cord is if it has gotten pinched by the chair mechanism.

-Okin Note 8: This is a very common hand control used on more expensive La Z boy lift chairs.
-However, be sure that: 1) you have a La Z Boy chair, and 2) check that your old hand control has a sticker with the number 11540 on the back.
-Please give us a call if you have this type of hand control, but you don’t have a La Z Boy chair… We probably have another control that will work, but if you don’t have a La Z Boy chair, this control won’t work.
+Okin Note 9: This is also a common hand control used on La Z boy lift chairs.
+However, be sure that: 1) you have a La Z Boy chair, and 2) check that your old hand control has a sticker with the number 11620 on the back.
+La Z Boy has used controls that look very similar to this control, but it has different numbers on the back, like 75000208-01 and 02.
+Please give us a call if you have this type of hand control, as the #6219 will not work with those controls.

 Okin Note 11: This is the power cord only for the # 6232 transformer above.
 NOTE: Don’t order this cord if you don’t also already have a #6232 transformer… Many folks that are missing the transformer off their chair (usually due to the chair being moved, put into storage, etc) mistakenly think that they only need the power cord to get their chair going again, when what they really need is the transformer… The cord coming from the chair with the small flat blade and round blade plugs into the transformer, and then the transformer plugs into the wall.